RunestoneInteractive/httlads/_sources/Statistics/cs2_new_business_data.rst

 the country code of each country

-When we use ``VLOOKUP``, our goal is to join these two sheets together, adding columns to the starting a business spreadsheet using values from the population row in the countries of the world sheet in the rows where the country names match.
-For example, in our starting a business spreadsheet, Ethiopia is on row 170, but in the countries of the world spreadsheet, it is on row 67.
-We want to take column A row 67 from the countries' spreadsheet and add it to the starting a business spreadsheet on row 170 column Q.
+When we use ``VLOOKUP``, our goal is to join these two sheets together, adding columns to the business start-up spreadsheet using values from the population row in the countries of the world sheet in the rows where the country names match.
+For example, in our business start-up spreadsheet, Ethiopia is on row 170, but in the countries of the world spreadsheet, it is on row 67.
+We want to take column A row 67 from the countries' spreadsheet and add it to the business start-up spreadsheet on row 170 column Q.
 We do this with ``VLOOKUP`` by allowing the function to search for the value in one cell in another column, and then return the value from a different cell in the same row but in some other column.